-At the close of this quarter, we had 51 people working in the DRU.
+At the close of this quarter, we had 55 people working in the DRU.
 The DRU received approval in September, 2006, to raise our total number of staff to 74.
 This does not include the 30 approved LRA positions.
 The administrative budget is used to fund salaries and related benefits, travel expenses, operating supplies and services, professional services, and inter-agency transfers.
 As mentioned last quarter, community meetings have been held throughout the impacted parishes and in cities with large numbers of evacuees.
-These meetings have raised citizen awareness of the recovery programs.
-The meetings have also served as forums for citizens to discuss their needs and priorities for disaster recovery ¿ needs and priorities that our office will take into account in our programs.
-With the addition of a Public Relations Officer to our staff this quarter, we have created more opportunities to notify the public of our extensive recovery efforts, as a result our advertisement expenses have increased this quarter.
+These meetings have raised citizen awareness of the recovery programs as well as serving as forums for citizens to discuss their needs and priorities for disaster recovery ¿ needs and priorities that our office will take into account in our programs.
 As we further develop and implement our program monitoring plans this quarter, our travel expenses have increased.
 The state follows the State Procurement Code.
 All sub-recipients are required to follow Title 24 Part 84 and Part 85.
 Monitoring plans are being developed for the new disaster recovery activities funded under this program.
-The obligated and expended amounts for this quarter reflect the summation of the total administrative and technical assistance costs.
-The total expended and obligated technical assistance costs this quarter are \$401.11 and -\$5,495.55, respectively.